Shivter14/SysShivt-tools/README.md

 It started in 30.8.2021, and this project is currently *being ended*, with the successor being ![Shivtanium](https://github.com/Shivter14/Shivtanium).

+# Why are all the versions in zip files?
+That is because SysShivt tools uses this repository as a download server so that it can detect updates and automatically install them to this day.

-SysShivt tools had a lot of tools, like said in the name; These tools included:
+### SysShivt tools had a lot of tools, like said in the name; These tools included:
 ```
 // From 'sstutil.cmd'
 SysShivt tools utility list